Teaching Resources

 (Why not just do something you like doing yourself?)

 Design a poster to advertise bonfire night.
-The poster could include safety
+The poster could include safety rules for handling fireworks and/or reasons for celebrating bonfire night.

 IT